We have started a Patreon page with the hopes that

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Koch Media offer an intense DTS-HD Master 5.1 surround at a whopping 4321 kbps with plenty of depth and there are some floor rattling effects.
-The original music by Marco Beltrami (The Hurt Locker, 3:10 to Yuma, In the Electric Mist etc.) is solid and I really appreciated how it was used in the film helping to create tension while supporting the action.
+The original music by Marco Beltrami (The Hurt Locker, 3:10 to Yuma, In the Electric Mist, The Twilight Zone 2019 series, etc.) is solid and I really appreciated how it was used in the film helping to create tension while supporting the action.
 There is an equally robust optional Italian DUB and optional Italian subtitles and my Oppo has identified it as being a region 'B'-locked.